Michigan State vs. Rutgers NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Rutgers' games have gone over 51 points in two opportunities this season.
+- Rutgers and its opponents have combined to score more than 49.5 points in two games this season.

+- The two teams combine to average 67.6 points per game, 18.1 more than the total in this contest.

-- The combined points per game average of the two teams, 67.6, is 16.6 points above Saturday's over/under.
+- The 41.8 combined points per game that these two squads have allowed this season are 7.7 fewer than the 49.5 over/under in this contest.

-- This contest's total is 9.2 points more than the 41.8 these two squads combine to allow per game this season.

-- The Spartans and their opponents have scored an average of 55.1 points per game in 2021, 4.1 more than Saturday's total.
+- Spartans games this season feature an average total of 55.1 points, a number 5.6 points higher than Saturday's over/under.

-- The 51-point total in this game is equal to the average total in Scarlet Knights games this season.
+- The 51.0 PPG average total in Scarlet Knights games this season is 1.5 points more than this game's over/under.

 Michigan State Stats and Trends

-- This season, the Spartans have one ATS win in two games as a favorite of 5 points or more.
+- This season, the Spartans have one against the spread win in two games as a favorite of 4.5 points or more.

-- Michigan State's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).
+- Michigan State's games this year have gone over the total in three out of five opportunities (60%).

-- The Spartans collect 466.6 yards per game, 147 more yards than the 319.6 the Scarlet Knights allow per matchup.

-- When Michigan State picks up more than 319.6 yards, the team is 3-0-1 against the spread and 4-0 overall.
+- In games that Michigan State totals more than 319.6 yards, the team is 3-0-1 against the spread and 4-0 overall.

-- The Spartans have three giveaways this season, while the Scarlet Knights have eight takeaways .

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.